Boris Goldovsky: Early life

-He was born in Moscow to a well established Jewish musical family.
-His father was lawyer Onissim Goldovsky, his mother the well-known concert violinist Lea Luboshutz, and several relatives were accomplished musicians, including his pianist uncle, Pierre Luboshutz, his first teacher.
-After the Russian Revolution, his family lost their wealth and he became, at the age of nine, his mother's accompanist, to secure more food for the family.
+He was born in Moscow to a well-established Jewish musical family.
+His father was the lawyer Onissim Goldovsky, his mother the well-known concert violinist Lea Luboshutz, and several relatives were accomplished musicians, including his pianist uncle, Pierre Luboshutz, his first teacher.
+After the Russian Revolution, his family lost their wealth and he became, at the age of nine, his mother's accompanist to secure more food for the family.